Transfer Services

 - After you complete your summer class and receive a grade, request a KCC transcript, so the course and grade information can be sent to your college or university.

-Need more info?
+Need more information?
 Please call 815-802-8500 or email advising@kcc.edu.

 College and University Visits